vertica/vertica-containers/Wasm-container/README.md

 # An experiment with compiling to Wasm

-In the container's `/usr/WebAssembly/vertica` directory are some simple files used as a proof-of-concept for creating unfenced Vertica UDxes in C and Rust using Wasm.
+In the container's `/usr/WebAssembly/vertica` directory are some simple files used as a proof-of-concept for creating unfenced Vertica UDxes in C and Rust using Wasm (these files are also in the `examples/UDx` subdirectory of this repository).

 Copy the directory to your own sandbox (so the files are in a directory you can modify).